US surpasses 20 million Covid-19 cases as experts warn it'll take months for vaccines to turn the tide

 In Atlanta, a convention center will again become an overflow field hospital starting Friday -- service it has given twice previously during the pandemic -- Georgia Gov. Brian Kemp's office said.

-However, researchers have long said the actual number of infections likely is many millions higher, undercounted in part because of testing limitations.
+However, the actual pace of infections probably was different.
+Researchers have long said the number of infections likely is many millions higher, having been undercounted in part because of testing limitations.
 One US Centers for Disease Control and Prevention modeling study suggests as many as 53 million people in the United States might have been infected from February through September alone.

 December was the deadliest month of the pandemic for the US, accounting for more than 77,500 of the country's 346,000 Covid-19 deaths, Johns Hopkins University data shows.

-And experts have warned the grim numbers could climb further nationwide in the coming weeks, with swells stemming from gatherings and travels over the holidays.
+And experts have warned daily numbers could worsen nationwide in the coming weeks, with swells stemming from gatherings and travels over the holidays.

 You asked, we answered: Your Covid-19 questions